Cofucan/simple_fastapi_user_api/README.md

 Before running the application, ensure you have the following prerequisites installed:

-- Python 3.7 or higher
+- Python 3.8 or higher
 - MySQL database server
 - MySQL connector for Python (install with pip install mysql-connector-python)
+- Psycopg2 for PostgreSQL (install with pip install psycopg2-binary)
 - FastAPI and SQLAlchemy (install with pip install fastapi sqlalchemy)

 ## Installation